-With more than 2,000 RYA affiliated clubs and recognised training centres in the UK alone, and even more overseas, there’s bound to be one near you.
+With more than 2,000 RYA affiliated clubs and recognised training centres located around the coast, on inland waters, in the middle of cities or in beautiful countryside or even abroad, there’s bound to be one near you.

 From windsurfing and dinghy sailing, to larger keelboats and yachts – there are so many ways to learn to sail and enjoy time afloat.